 |Genre:||Action, Fantasy, Adventure|

-"Wolverine", probably the most popular X-Men, returns to the cinemas with his second solo use.
-After his first cinematic solo attempt was rather disappointing, he now breaks new ground in his second attempt.
-Under the leadership of director James Mangold ("Walk the Line") Logan (Hugh Jackman) travels to Japan, where he has not been since the Second World War.
-Shingen Yashida (Hiroyuki Sanada), the man who saved Logan's life in World War II, is dying and wants to be able to say goodbye to his rescuer personally.
-Reluctantly, Logan, who still suffers from the death of Jean Grey (Famke Janssen), accepts the invitation.
-But shortly after his arrival Yashida dies, whereby his complete economic empire is transferred to his daughter Mariko (Tao Okamoto).
-The young woman is thus targeted by the Yakuza, who already attack Mariko at her father's funeral.
-Of course, as Wolverine, Logan rushes to the rescue.
-But although he succeeds in saving Mariko and bringing her to safety, the danger is far from over.
-Because behind the attack on Mariko there are powers that are far more powerful and dangerous than it seems at first…
+Wolverine, arguably the most popular X-Men, returns to theaters with his second solo outing.
+After his first cinematic solo outing turned out to be rather disappointing, he is now breaking completely new ground in his second attempt.
+Under the guidance of director James Mangold (Walk the Line, Death Train to Yuma), Logan (Hugh Jackman) heads to Japan, where he hasn't been since World War II.
+Shingen Yashida (Hiroyuki Sanada), the man Logan saved the life of during World War II, is dying and wishes to say goodbye to his savior in person.
+Reluctantly, Logan, still suffering from the death of Jean Grey (Famke Janssen), accepts the invitation.
+However, shortly after his arrival, Yashida passes away, transferring his entire business empire to his daughter Mariko (Tao Okamoto).
+This puts the young woman in the sights of the Yakuza, who make an attempt on Mariko's life while she is still at her father's funeral.
+Naturally, Logan, as Wolverine, rushes to the rescue.
+But although he manages to rescue Mariko and bring her to safety, the danger is far from over.
+For behind the attack on Mariko are forces far more powerful and dangerous than first appears.